Want to Become a Real Estate Photographer? Here’s Exactly How to Start (Without Fancy Gear or Big Clients)

 Just make sure to personalize it: mention something specific about their listing, design style, or location to show you’re reaching out with intention, not just spamming.

-This outreach strategy not only helps fill your portfolio with real-world projects – it also builds your local network.
+This outreach strategy not only helps fill your portfolio with real-world projects, but it also builds your local network.

 And when people see how professional you are (even when working for free), they’re way more likely to recommend or hire you when the budget is real.